Sam-Panda/FABRICation/dataEngineering/Lakehouse/parallelism_in_notebooks/readme.md

 Here are few consideration for compute configurations:

 1) We are going to use F64 Capacity Unity (CU) in Fabric.
 1 CU = 2 spark vCores.
+So, in total we will get for the job maximum 128 VCores.
 2) Fabric capacities are enabled with bursting which allows you to consume extra compute cores beyond what have been purchased to speed the execution of a workload.
 For Spark workloads bursting allows users to submit jobs with a total of 3X the Spark VCores purchased.
 Here is more detail about [bursting](https://learn.microsoft.com/en-us/fabric/data-engineering/spark-job-concurrency-and-queueing#concurrency-throttling-and-queueing)
 3) Example calculation: `F64 SKU offers 128 Spark VCores`.
 The burst factor applied for a `F64 SKU is 3`, which gives a total of `384 Spark Vcores`.
 The _burst factor is only applied to help with concurrency and does not increase the max cores available for a single Spark job_.
 That means a single Notebook or Spark Job Definition or Lakehouse Job can use a pool configuration of max 128 vCores and 3 jobs with the same configuration can be run concurrently.
 If notebooks are using a smaller compute configuration, they can be run concurrently till the max utilization reaches the 384 Spark Vcore limit.
 4) We can set the number of executors, the amount of memory allocated to each executor, and the number of cores per executor in the Spark configuration.
 We can do this by creating the [environment in Fabric ](https://learn.microsoft.com/en-us/fabric/data-engineering/workspace-admin-settings#environment)and attach the Fabric environment to the master notebook, so that master notebook can use the spark session configurations and run the parallel notebook execution with maximum available resources.